-Uriel Orlow was born in 1973 in Zurich, Switzerland, and he currently lives and works in London, UK.
+Uriel Orlow was born in 1973 in Zurich

-He studied Fine Art at Central Saint Martins College of Art & Design and The Slade School of Art, London and philosophy at the University of Geneva, Switzerland, graduating with a PhD in Fine Art in 2002.
+Uriel Orlow studied at Central Saint Martins College of Art & Design London, the Slade School of Art, University College London and the University of Geneva, completing a PhD in Fine Art in 2002.

 His practice is research-based, process-oriented and multidisciplinary including film, photography, drawing and sound.
 He is known for single screen film works, lecture performances and modular, multi-media installations that focus on specific locations and micro-histories and bring different image-regimes and narrative modes into correspondence.
 His work is concerned with residues of colonialism, spatial manifestations of memory, blind spots of representation and plants as political actors.

 Orlow has participated in many international survey shows, such as the 54th Venice Biennale (2011); the 12th Berlin Biennale (2022); Manifesta 9 and 12, Genk/Palermo (2012, 2018); the 5th Kochi-Muziris Biennale, Kochi, India (2023); Kathmandu Triennale 2077 (2022); British Art Show 9, UK (2021-2022); the 2nd Thailand Biennale, Korat (2021); Bienal de Arte Paiz, Antigua Guatemala (2021); Riboca 2 – Riga Biennial (2020); Taipei Biennial (2020); Lubumbashi Biennial, Congo (2019); 13th Sharjah Biennial (2017); 7th Moscow Biennial (2017); EVA International, Ireland (2014, 2016); 8th Mercosul Biennial, Brazil (2011); Aichi Triennale, Japan (2013); and Bergen Assembly, Norway (2013), among others.